-Mareike joined the ISM group at Warwick Business School in 2016.
+Mareike joined the ISM group at Warwick Business School as an Assistant Professor in Information Systems and Management in 2016.
+Currently, she is also a Visiting Assistant Professor at the London School of Economics.
 Previously she worked as a postdoctoral researcher in the IOMS Department at the Stern School of Business, New York University, USA (2015-2016).
 She received her doctoral degree in Business Administration/Management at the University of Hamburg, Germany (2012-2015).

 She conducts research in the field of information systems management.
 Thereby, she draws on interdisciplinary perspectives in

 marketing (online consumer behavior), and social issues in management.
 Her research focuses on collaborative consumption or so-called "sharing economy" services, (peer-to-peer) platforms,

 digital trust, and algorithmic management.
 Among others, she worked with data from users of bike sharing systems,

 car-sharing offers (car2go), accommodation sharing services (Airbnb), online dating apps, ride-hailing services (Uber), and ride-sharing platforms (BlaBlaCar).

 Mareike holds a M.Sc. in Management from the London School of Economics, UK, and an B.A. in Communication/Media Science and Political Science from Ludwig-Maximillians- University (LMU) in Munich, Germany.
 Furthermore, she was a visiting student at the Institut d'Etudes Politiques de Paris (Sciences Po), France.